 In many cases a business will start out in someone's garage or spare room while they build a customer base.
 It is a big step but there is definitely a point when the lack of space and facilities will start to hinder the growth of your venture.
 Having a dedicated workshop space can benefit any business, regardless of whether it's high-tech engineering or artisan crafts as it gives a much more professional impression to customers and it becomes easier to attract staff to help the company grow.
 It also separates work from home, potentially preventing the owner from burnout or conflict.
 Workshops tend to be noisy and dusty, so keeping the mess out of your house in a purpose built industrial unit can take some of the pressure off your home life.

-The two most important factors to take into consideration are the size of workshop space you need and where you want to be located.
-Once you have figured those out, you can narrow it down further by looking at features and amenities.
+When you are searching for a workshop, the two most important factors to take into consideration are the size of workshop space you need and where you want to be located.
+Once you have figured those out, you can narrow it down further by looking at facilities, services and amenities.

 Size of Unit

 Deciding on the size of the workshop you need is always a case of weighing up the desire for lots of room to work in against the cost of renting floor space.

 However, there are certain legal requirements that you need to take into account.
 According to the HSE, the minimum space per person is 11 cubic metres but workrooms may need to be larger to provide enough free space to allow people to get to and from workstations and to move within the room, with ease.

 If you have large machinery then consider how you are going to move around and access all parts of the room safely and comfortably as well as reach all parts of the equipment for maintenance or repairs.

 It’s important to look ahead too.
 Even if you are a small business right now, is that still going to be the case a couple of years down the line?
 If you can afford to rent a slightly bigger space than you need right now you will have more scope for expansion later.
 If not, then ask the landlord if there is the option to move to a larger unit without penalty if you acquire more equipment or employ more people in future.